 I hope this cleared up some answers for you on the yacht booking process!
-Watch for Part # 3 next week on the different types of yacht charters available for you.
+Part # 3 on Different types of Yacht Charters is now out (opens in new browser window)

 Have any questions?
 On FAQ Booking a Yacht Charter?
 Ask away!

-H2O Luxury Yacht Team Members Kerry and Stephanie are standing by ready to help you.
+H2O Luxury Yacht Team Members are standing by ready to help you.